damian-za/lpowers-typefi.github.io/t.md

 A special type of hyperlink used during the automated page composition process to make sure hyperlinks to paragraph styles and bookmarks are retained.

 ### Typefi Project Fields
-A text field in which the value remains the same across all pages and sections of a publication.
+A type of Typefi Field.
+Typefi Project Fields are a text field in which the value remains the same across all pages and sections of a publication.
 Project Fields are commonly used for inserting project-level content, such as the document title, subtitle, author, publisher, copyright, or International Standard Book Number (ISBN).
 For more information, see [Creating a Project Field](https://help.typefi.com/hc/en-us/articles/115008318127).

 ### Typefi Sections
 Typefi Sections define the sequence in which master pages are applied to document pages during the automated page composition process.
 For more information, see [Typefi Sections overview](https://help.typefi.com/hc/en-us/articles/115007283508).

 ### Typefi Section Fields
-Content placeholders that represent the position and formatting of metadata within a Typefi Section.
+A type of Typefi Field.
+Typefi Section Fields are content placeholders that represent the position and formatting of metadata within a Typefi Section.
 For more information, see [Creating a Section Field](https://help.typefi.com/hc/en-us/articles/115010247407).